 We evaluate the active mitigation capability of \ours{} using \textbf{Correction Success Rate} (CSR) across diverse editing modes and setups, and measure headline quality against ground-truth corrections with BLEU, ROUGE, and cosine similarity; see Appendix~\ref{app:experimental_setup} for details.

-\textbf{Misleading correction exhibits a pronounced perception–correction gap.} As shown in Table~\ref{tab:misleading_correction}, a substantial gap emerges when comparing G1 and G4.
+\textbf{Correction of misleading previews reveals a substantial perception--correction gap.} As shown in Table~\ref{tab:misleading_correction}, a substantial gap emerges when comparing G1 and G4.
 With oracle rationales (G1), even open-source LVLMs achieve high rewriting success rates (average 0.86 for Free-form and 0.72 for Minimal-edit), demonstrating strong inherent correction capability.
 In contrast, the full end-to-end pipeline (G4), which requires detection, rationale generation, and correction, reaches much lower success rates (average 0.41 for Free-form and 0.36 for Minimal-edit).
 This indicates that the primary bottleneck lies in the upstream detection stage.
 Although fine-tuning improves detection and reduces the gap between G1 and G4, the gap does not fully close, suggesting that rationale quality and other downstream factors also influence final correction performance.

-\textbf{Explicit rationales are essential for effective correction.} Comparing G2 and G3 in Table~\ref{tab:misleading_correction} shows that, among correctly detected misleading instances, higher-quality judgment rationales consistently yield higher CSR (avg.
+\textbf{High-quality rationales are essential for effective correction.} Comparing G2 and G3 in Table~\ref{tab:misleading_correction} shows that, among correctly detected misleading instances, higher-quality judgment rationales consistently yield higher CSR (avg.
 Free-Form: 0.79 to 0.85; Minimal-Edit: 0.72 to 0.76).
 Consistently, Table~\ref{tab:rewritten_quality} indicates that oracle rationales more often produce rewrites that are semantically faithful to the source and better aligned with the ground truth than those using self-generated rationales.
 We further remove rationales and provide only the \textit{binary misleading label}; CSR drops to 17\%, confirming that labels alone do not provide sufficient guidance.
 Overall, effective correction critically depends on accurately localizing the misleading content and explaining why it is misleading.